top of page

 There are four essential physiological ingredients to support good mental health.
 Nutrition, exercise, breathing and sleep.
 This blog is going to briefly look at sleep.

-I’ve always been a fan of sleep!
-Ever since I can remember, I’ve always loved sleep.
+I've always been a fan of sleep!
+Ever since I can remember, I've always loved sleep.
 As if I needed any convincing, the Army certainly provided it early in my training during a food and sleep deprivation exercise.
-The details are hazy (not surprisingly!) but it involved about four to five days of 0-30 mins sleep per night whilst carrying out tactical movement through the bush, carrying heavy loads and navigating cross country with time constraints in small teams of four or five people.
+The details are hazy (not surprisingly!).
+It involved about four to five days of 0-30 mins sleep per night whilst carrying out tactical movement through the bush, carrying heavy loads and navigating cross country with time constraints in small teams of four or five people.

-Whilst there appear to be many physiological benefits of sleep such as repairing cell tissue, metabolic and thermal regulation, energy-saving and energy restoring functions to name a few, it’s believed that many if not all of those could be equally achieved through a period of quiet wakefulness which would allow the brain’s natural survival mechanisms to stay on guard.
+Whilst there appear to be many physiological benefits of sleep, such as repairing cell tissue, metabolic and thermal regulation, energy saving and energy restoring functions, to name a few, it's believed that many, if not all, of those could be equally achieved through a period of quiet wakefulness which would allow the brain's natural survival mechanisms to stay on guard.

-However, the fact that we enter a period of unconsciousness during sleep where we are all but defenceless to external threats, indicates that the main reason for sleep in the way that humans experience it is mainly to serve the brain, not the body.
+However, the fact that we enter a period of unconsciousness during sleep where we are all but defenceless to external threats indicates that the main reason for sleep, in the way that humans experience it, is mainly to serve the brain, not the body.
 Two key areas where sleep is believed to serve the brain are processing memory and synaptic plasticity.

-Whilst there are many physical symptoms of fatigue such as yawning, rubbing eyes and lethargy, irritability, moodiness and cognitive impairment are significant issues as well.
-Cognitive impairment limits the fatigued brain’s ability to see the full context of a given situation resulting in excessive confidence or self-doubt.
-When mixed with irritability and moodiness it doesn’t bode well for rational and reasonable interactions with oneself or others.
-Put simply, a fatigued brain just doesn’t think clearly.
+Poor sleep also leads to fatigue.
+Whilst some physical symptoms of fatigue, such as yawning, rubbing eyes, and lethargy, are noticeable, other symptoms like irritability, moodiness, and cognitive impairment are also significant issues that can cause social upset at best or accidents at worst.
+Cognitive impairment limits the fatigued brain's ability to see the full context of a given situation, resulting in excessive confidence or self-doubt.
+When mixed with irritability and moodiness, it doesn't bode well for rational and reasonable interactions with oneself or others.
+Put simply, a fatigued brain just doesn't think clearly.

 bottom of page